irosgrim/react-state-manager/README.md

-A simple state manager using the observer pattern.
+A simple state manager using the observer pattern

 `npm install @irosgrim/react-state-manager`